Susan Kadis: Background

 In 1995, she started a local newspaper called the Thornhill Times that published for one year, closing in 1996.
 She is a cousin of Lorne Michaels, the executive producer and creator of Saturday Night Live.

 Political career

 Municipal

 In 1988 Kadis was elected as a York School Board Trustee.
-She served as school board trustee in Vaughan from 1988 to 1994.
+She served as a school board trustee in Vaughan from 1988 to 1994.
 From 1997 to 2004, she was a municipal councillor.

 Provincial

 Kadis ran for the provincial Liberal Party nomination for the riding of Thornhill in 2003, but was defeated by fellow municipal councillor Mario Racco.

 Federal

 She was elected to the House of Commons as a Liberal candidate in the 2004 federal election on June 28, 2004, in the Greater Toronto Area (GTA) riding of Thornhill.
 She officially resigned her position as city councillor after being elected.
 During that session of Parliament, Kadis was elected chair of the Liberal Party's GTA caucus as well as chair of the standing committee on the status of women.
 One of her accomplishments as MP was successfully introducing a bill that created a national Alzheimer's strategy.

-In May 2005 the Liberal Women's Caucus criticized some opposition Conservatives members of making sexist remarks regarding Belinda Stronach's defection to the Liberal party.
+In May 2005, the Liberal Women's Caucus criticized some opposition Conservative members for making sexist remarks regarding Belinda Stronach's defection to the Liberal party.
 Kadis said "...criticism is expected, understandable.
 Sexism is not.
 The bottom line is that Ms. Stronach's statements were not gender-based, but the response, disappointingly, was very much overtly gender-based."
 She also appeared in an interview, defending Governor General Michaëlle Jean against allegations of separatism.

 Kadis had announced that she would be endorsing MP Michael Ignatieff for the 2006 Liberal leadership election and had been appointed as his GTA co-chair for his campaign.
-However, on October 11, Kadis, who is a member of both the Liberal Parliamentarians for Israel and Canada Israel Friendship Group, withdrew her support over comments made by Ignatieff on the war in Lebanon.
-She later endorsed Bob Rae and following Rae's loss on the 3rd ballot, she endorsed Stéphane Dion.
+However, on October 11, Kadis, a member of both the Liberal Parliamentarians for Israel and Canada Israel Friendship Group, withdrew her support over comments made by Ignatieff on the war in Lebanon.
+She later endorsed Bob Rae and, following Rae's loss on the 3rd ballot, she endorsed Stéphane Dion.

 In the 2006 federal election, Kadis was re-elected as the MP in Thornhill with 53% of the vote.
 Kadis obtained 29,934 votes, achieving about 11,000 votes over any other candidate.
 During her time in opposition, she served as associate critic for infrastructure and communities and later as critic for science and research.
 She served as Vice-Chair of the Public Safety and Security Committee.

 Kadis was appointed to the Caucus Committee on Economic Prosperity and Vice Chair of the Health Committee after Stéphane Dion's election as party leader.
 In addition, she was appointed the chair of a Task Force on Cultural Communities-at-Risk.
-She was not included in Dion's Shadow Cabinet until 23 January 2008, when she was appointed Critic for National Revenue.
+She was not included in Dion's Shadow Cabinet until January 23, 2008, when she was appointed Critic for National Revenue.
 In the 2008 federal election, she was defeated by Conservative candidate Peter Kent by more than 5,200 votes.